mscndle/Card-Shuffling/README.md

 Here are a few simple algorithms to shuffle a deck of cards.
 Shuffling is an interesting problem where minor details can sometimes be overlooked.

-Here are 3 simple solutions -
+Here are 3 simple solutions (for now) -

 1. SimpleShuffleRandom -- generates a random number and assigns the card - O(n)
 2. KnuthShuffle -- swaps current card with a card from a random index - O(n)